The Royal Company of Archers Charitable Trust (“RCACT”) is the charitable subsidiary of the Royal Company, and was founded in 2017.

 “The trustees will particularly look to support individuals and organisations which seek to build on the camaraderie and physical benefits of all types of sporting endeavour …”

-The Trustees would welcome applications which fall within the core objects from community groups throughout Scotland.
-Contact details can be found on the “Contacts” page of this website.
+The Trustees would welcome applications which fall within the core objects from individuals and community groups throughout Scotland.